Short URL for this page:

 aged 27 years

 Edwin Howard Clark was born January 11th, 1896 at what was then a military post at Roswell, New Mexico.
-He was the son of the late Indicates a West Point graduate and gives his Class.Dillard H. Clark, U. S. M. A., 1873, and Ella Delany Clark.
+He was the son of the late Indicates a West Point graduate, Class of 1873: a link to his biographical entry in Cullum's Register.Dillard H. Clark, U. S. M. A., 1873, and Ella Delany Clark.

 Practically all of his early life was spent at army posts of the South West.
 He attended public school at Tonkawa, Oklahoma and the Oklahoma University Preparatory School at the same place.
 He attended high school at Des Moines, Iowa.
 His entire education was in anticipation of entrance to West Point.
 In 1911 he prepared for the Military Academy in Washington, D. C., at Shadman's Preparatory School.
 He entered West Point on June 13th, 1913 with a Senatorial appointment from Iowa.